 To answer this, I pulled the second week of data for the 30 first run Netflix series with Nielsen data in their first or second week of release.
 That gave me this table:

-Of the 15 new series (season 1 or limited) launched since March 2020, Firefly Lane had the eighth best second weekend.
+Of the 15 new series (season 1 or limited) launched since March 2020, Firefly Lane had the eighth-best second weekend.
 However, unlike many other series which grow their audience into the second weekend, Firefly Lane was essentially flat.
 Using “viewership per day”, it declined 30%, when the average series drops only 23%.
 Bottom line?
-It is a good show, and maybe a great one.
+It’s a good show, and maybe a great one.
 But it isn’t “elite”, like Bridgerton.

 (For those who are curious, I have data for 33 first-run TV series.
-7 series in the data set had an opening weekend in the top ten, but then dropped off week 2 and 8 series didn’t make the list in their first week, but did for the second.
-Two didn’t have numbers until week 3 and one series I don’t have data for its second weekend, Tiger King.)
+Seven series in that data set had an opening weekend in the top ten but then dropped off after week two, and eight series didn’t make the list in their first week, but did in their second weeks.
+Two shows didn’t have numbers until week three and I don’t have data for Tiger King‘s second weekend.)

 Also, using the weekly top ten data, do we think these two shows will hold on?
 For Firefly Lane, yes; for Crime Scene, no. Crime Scene could, though, outperform Firefly Lane during the week of February 15th.